martiningram/jax_advi/README.md

 The fit took 10s on my laptop with a GTX 2070, compared to 100 minutes in Stan, so you do get quite a speedup.
 It's also more accurate than Stan's ADVI, which gives the following means:

 ![stan_advi](images/tennis_comparison_stan_advi.png)
 I hope you find this library useful.
 Please raise issues if anything doesn't work.
-Please note that this is still a new package and I wouldn't recommend to use it for anything serious just yet, although its mean estimates seem reliable so far.
-If you find examples that break it, I'd be very keen to see them.
+Please note that this is still a new package and I wouldn't trusting it blindly yet.
+Its mean estimates seem reliable so far, but I recommend checking them against Stan's (or another MCMC framework) to be sure.
+If you find examples that break it, I'd be very interested to see them.